mikependon/RepoDB.NET/pages/interfaces/idbhelper.md

 # IDbHelper

 This interface is used to mark a class to be a database helper object.
-It is very useful if you would like optimize and override the default implementation of the library (ie: retrieving the list of fields, retrieving newly generated identity).
+It is very useful if you would like optimize and override the default implementation of the library (i.e.: retrieving the list of fields, retrieving newly generated identity).

 #### Methods